jp2321/dl4cv_dev/slides/chapter7_01_semantic_segmentation.md

 Source:  Long, Shelhamer & Darrell, 2015

 Note: The first algorithm applied for segmentation is thus called "fully convolutional network" and was published in 2015.
 The encoder is a normal CNN e.g. VGG.
-The decoder has 1 by 1 convolutions for predicting for each pixel the class label plus an upsampling layer to scale the prediction to the original size of the image.
+The decoder has 1 by 1 convolutions to predict the class label for each pixel and an upsampling layer to scale the prediction to the original size of the image.
 Different versions of the FCN exist, with some connecting layers between the encoder and decoder.
 In the original paper, a deconvolutional layer is used for the upsampling.
-However, we used here normal upsampling layer with bilinear interpolation.
+However, we used the normal upsampling layer with bilinear interpolation here.
 This technique can upsample the input by just duplicating the rows and columns (Long, Shelhamer & Darrell, 2015).

 ---